 To demonstrate discipline vs. no discipline picture two images.
 Imagine a rapid river and a lazy pond.
 The rapid river represents discipline.
 Because of its discipline, it is able to build up restrictions of what it is not.
 Thus, it has heavy rocks and boulders to restrict it.
 Because of these restrictions the river moves with purpose and is powerful.
 It is well-defined and attractive to all.
 The river achieved its end – its purpose by its self-mastery in discipline.
 The lazy pond represents the no discipline or “whatever” attitude that is reminiscent of a rebellious teenager.
 Because it has no discipline it can’t build up restrictions.
 Therefore, it is not well-defined and becomes adrift.
 It has no movement, no drive.
 It is unattractive and merely exists in this bland state of lifelessness.

 What should be evident from this example is that structure and self-mastery are necessary for a person to thrive.
-Without it, one enters into this vapid, lifeless, unrecognizable state.
+Without it, one enters into this vapid, lifeless, unrecognizable state in which they are constantly consumed by their disordered desires.
 Lest the reader thinks this is a generalization, many psychologists confirm this theory.
 Psychologist Marilyn Wedge writes extensively that without structure and discipline a child will become more prone to ADHD and a host of other behavioral problems.
 Other research found a strong connection between higher levels of self-control (i.e. discipline) and life satisfaction.
 Moreover, other studies show that people that have discipline are happier.
 Why are they happier?
 Because they have self-mastery.
+They stand in control of their disordered desires rather than the being controlled by them.
 They are akin to the rapid river that moves with purpose and strength.

 Moreover, notice that the word “discipline” is closely connected to the Biblical word “disciple.”
 Indeed, Jesus stressed that discipline was rooted in becoming his disciple.
 As he stated, “In the same way, those of you who do not give up everything you have cannot be my disciples” (Luke 14:33).
 Therefore, discipline is a prerequisite to the Christian faith.
 While the word “discipline” occurs frequently in the Bible (see Proverbs 6:4, 13:24, Revelation 3:19, Ephesians 6:4), the highest concentration to the word occurs in Hebrews chapter 12.
 Notice how this passage highlights that while discipline might seem unpleasant at first, it ultimately is embedded in the formula of love – to will the good of the person.